Jai Kaali

-Jai Kaali is a 1992 Hindi-language horror film, produced by Satram Rohra on Bhagyalaxmi Chitra Mandir's banner and directed by Nikhil Saini.
+Jai Kaali is a 1992 Hindi-language Action, thriller snd Spiritual movie, produced by Satram Rohra on Bhagyalaxmi Chitra Mandir's banner and directed by Nikhil Saini.
 Starring Jeetendra, Hema Malini and music composed by Usha Khanna.

 Plot

-The film begins in a remote forest area Girnar where 4 vengeful Bankelal Chourasia a contractor, collector Purushottam Desai, forest officer Ranjeet, and Mukkadam Sumba are murdered by a woman Shikari.
+The film begins in a remote forest area Girnar where 4 vengeful Bankelal Chourasia a contractor, collector Purushottam Desai, forest officer Ranjeet, and Mukkadam Sumba are murdered by a woman Shikali.
 At the tribunal, she declares non-guilty when Advocate Siva Shankar appears as defense counsel.
 Then, she spins back, Shikari a popular writer, reaches Girnar to do research on the lifestyles of the tribal inhabitants.
 Whereat, she spots the tribal inhabitants Adivasis are trampled by these 4 vengeful as bonded labor under the grab of honorable.
 During that process, befriends a tribal Divya who is molested and slain by the blackguards.
-Here, Shikari uproars when they seek to kill her and she jumps into a river.
-Shikari claims that she is conscious therein.
-Thus, intense arguments proceed in the trial when Shiv Shankar breaks the fact with the witness of a temple priest that Shikari has committed the crime in a state of hysteria as Kaali invoked in her body.
+Here, Shikali uproars when they seek to kill her and she jumps into a river.
+Shikali claims that she is conscious therein.
+Thus, intense arguments proceed in the trial when Shiv Shankar breaks the fact with the witness of a temple priest that Shikali has committed the crime in a state of hysteria as Kaali invoked in her body.
 Finally, the judiciary discharged the claims against Shikari.